skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

   One is subtractive scheme and the other is additive scheme.
 The detailed expressions for these schemes are given in the literature. :cite:`Senn2009`

-  + 'additive': Total three calculations was carried out, which correspond to a QM calculation on the inner region, an MM calculation on the outer region, and an explicit QM-MM coupling term, respectively.
+  + *'additive'*: Total three calculations was carried out, which correspond to a QM calculation on the inner region, an MM calculation on the outer region, and an explicit QM-MM coupling term, respectively.
 In general, it is recommended to use the additive scheme for solution systems.
-  + 'subtractive': Total three calculations was carried out, which correspond to a QM calculation on the inner region, an MM calculation on the entire region, and an MM calculation on the inner region, respectively.
+  + *'subtractive'*: Total three calculations was carried out, which correspond to a QM calculation on the inner region, an MM calculation on the entire region, and an MM calculation on the inner region, respectively.
 In this scheme, no explicit QM-MM coupling terms are needed since they are implicitly included in three calculations.
 It is recommended to use the subtractive scheme for proteins.

 \

 - **embedding** *(string)* - Default: *None*

   Type of charge-charge interactions between the inner and outer regions.
   Current version of PyUNIxMD supports two types of charge-charge embedding.
   One is mechanical interaction and the other is electrostatic interaction.
   The **embedding** of the MM object must be same with the **embedding** defined in the QM object.

-  + None: Do not use charge-charge embedding in QM/MM method.
+  + *None*: Do not use charge-charge embedding in QM/MM method.
-  + 'mechanical': The charge-charge interactions are treated at MM level.
+  + *'mechanical'*: The charge-charge interactions are treated at MM level.
     The energies are calculated from the interactions between point charges.
-  + 'electrostatic': The charge-charge interactions are treated at QM level.
+  + *'electrostatic'*: The charge-charge interactions are treated at QM level.
     The point charges of the outer regions are added to the one-electron terms of the Hamiltonian in QM calculation.
 Hence, the polarization effect from the point charges are considered in this embedding.

 \

 - **vdw** *(string)* - Default: *None*

   Type of van-der Walls interactions between the inner and outer regions.
   Current version of PyUNIxMD supports one type of van-der Walls interaction, which is the Lennard-Jones interaction.
 The other types of van-der Walls interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.

-  + None: Do not use van-der Walls interactions in QM/MM method.
+  + *None*: Do not use van-der Walls interactions in QM/MM method.
-  + 'lennardjones': The Lennard-Jones interactions are used for van-der Walls interactions.
+  + *'lennardjones'*: The Lennard-Jones interactions are used for van-der Walls interactions.

 \